antounes/antounes.github.io/_drafts/2021-07-17-paper-applications-of-ml-supply-chain-management.md

 ---
-title:  "Paper - Tirkolaee, E. B., Sadeghi, S., Mooseloo, F. M., Vandchali, H. R., & Aeini, S. (2021).
-Application of Machine Learning in Supply Chain Management: A Comprehensive Overview of the Main Areas.
-Mathematical Problems in Engineering, 2021."
+title:  "Paper - Application of Machine Learning in Supply Chain Management: A Comprehensive Overview of the Main Areas."
 date:   2021-07-17
 tags:
   - paper